 Solution

-To securely hide and reveal the secret data, our team will use two keys, a public key, and a private key, to encrypt and decrypt the target data.
-This is also known as asymmetric encryption.
-Unlike symmetric encryption that only uses one public key to encrypt and decrypt the data, asymmetric encryption is much more secure because the private key will be kept a secret and only used to decrypt the data.
+To securely hide and reveal the secret data, our team will create an easy to use, GUI application which allows a user to encode a plain text message inside of an image file.
+The image can then be sent to a receiver who can decode the hidden message.

 The application will be written in Python 3.9 and run on any system with Python 3.9 or newer installed.